 Concentration of Credit Risk.
 We limit our credit risk on accounts receivable by performing ongoing credit evaluations and, when necessary, require letters of credit, guarantees or cash collateral.
-During 2021, we had one customer which accounted for approximately 19% of our total net sales and 7% of our total accounts receivable balance, and a second customer which accounted for approximately 10% of our total net sales and 6% of our total accounts receivable balance.
-During 2020, we had one customer which accounted for approximately 23% of our total net sales and 8% of our total accounts receivable balance.
-The percent of accounts receivable made up by our largest customer is lower than the percent of sales primarily due to timing, as sales to that customer were lowest in the fourth quarter compared to each of the first three quarters.
-During 2019, we had one customer which accounted for approximately 27% of our total net sales and 9% of our total accounts receivable, and a second customer which accounted for approximately 11% of our total net sales and 17% of our total accounts receivable.
+Our largest customer accounted for approximately 21%, 19% and 23% of our net sales for the years ended December 31, 2022, 2021 and 2020, respectively, and 12%, 7% and 8% of our total accounts receivable balance at December 31, 2022, 2021 and 2020, respectively.
+Our second largest customer in each year accounted for approximately 18%, 10% and less than 10% of our net sales for the years ended December 31, 2022, 2021 and 2020, respectively, and 25%, 6%, and less than 5% of our total accounts receivable balance at December 31, 2022, 2021 and 2020, respectively.
+The higher percentage of accounts receivable made up by our second largest customer in 2022 is primarily due to timing, as sales to that customer during the year were highest in the fourth quarter.

 Accounts Receivable and Allowance for Doubtful Accounts.
 Accounts receivable are presented net of the allowance for doubtful accounts on our consolidated balance sheets.
 We market our products to a diverse customer base, primarily throughout the United States.
-International sales approximated 7% of total net sales in 2021, 2020 and 2019.
+International sales approximated 5% of total net sales in 2022 and 7% in both 2021 and 2020.
 The allowance for doubtful accounts includes specific reserves for the value of outstanding invoices issued to customers that are deemed potentially not collectible.
 Receivables are charged-off to the allowance when they are deemed to be uncollectible.
-There was no bad debt expense recorded for the years ended December 31, 2021, 2020 and 2019.
+There was no bad debt expense recorded for the years ended December 31, 2022, 2021 and 2020.

 Inventories.
 Inventories are stated at the lower of cost or net realizable value with cost principally determined by the weighted average cost method.
 Such costs include the acquisition cost for raw materials and operating supplies, direct labor and applied manufacturing overhead within the guidelines of normal plant capacity.
 We reserve for slow-moving inventory and inventory that is being evaluated under our quality control process.
 The reserves are based upon management's expected method of disposition.
-The net change in inventory reserves for the year ended December 31, 2021 was an increase of \$0.3 million.
-The net change for the year ended December 31, 2020 was an increase of \$1.1 million, and the net change for the year ended December 31, 2019 was an increase of \$0.2 million.
+The net change in inventory reserves for the year ended December 31, 2022 was a decrease of \$1.1 million.
+The net change for the year ended December 31, 2020 was an increase of \$1.1 million.

 Included in inventory are operating materials consisting of forge dies and production molds and rolls that are consumed over their useful lives.
-During the years ended December 31, 2021, 2020 and 2019, we amortized these operating materials in the amount of \$1.7 million, \$1.7 million and \$2.3 million, respectively.
+During the years ended December 31, 2022, 2021 and 2020, we amortized these operating materials in the amount of \$1.6 million, \$1.7 million and \$1.7 million, respectively.
 This expense is recorded as a component of cost of products sold on the consolidated statements of operations and included as a part of our total depreciation and amortization on the consolidated statements of cash flows.